The4star/nahimastay/README.md

 Everyone was then able to pull the master down to their local computer and then continue work or push the updated application to Heroku.

+A total of 230 commits from 85 feature branches were made from three team members for this project.

 Our Github Process was written in our trello to be followed by all members as below:

 ![Trello screenshot of Team Git Process](./docs/trellloteams1.png)